 Navajo Nation Museum, Cultural museum in Window Rock, Arizona, United States.

-The museum was founded in 1961 as a small space and later relocated to its current location in the 1990s.
-This move allowed for substantial growth in collections and exhibition areas.
+The museum was founded in 1961 and started as a small space before moving to its current location in Window Rock in the 1990s.
+The move allowed the collections and exhibition areas to grow considerably over the following years.

-The museum has partnered with film studios to create dubbed versions of popular movies in the Navajo language.
-This work actively supports language preservation for younger generations.
+The museum has worked with film studios to produce dubbed versions of popular movies in the Navajo language.
+This effort supports the transmission of the language to younger generations in an accessible and familiar format.

 The community of curious travelers